 - a.
 Description This initiative provides funding for two Librarian positions (2.00 FTEs) to aid in providing coordinated programming across all twelve PWPL branches and the Mobile Library.
 These added positions will help ensure consistency in quality, scope, and accessibility of resources, reducing disparities that might arise from different resources or expertise at individual library branches.
 This addition includes \$226,533 in ongoing costs for salary and benefits, technology, and supplies and \$48,040 in one-time costs for equipment and operating supplies.
-Revenues increase due to reimbursement payments for library services provided to the City of Manassas. - b.
+The revenue increase is due to reimbursement payments for library services provided to the City of Manassas based on a contractual agreement entered in FY21. - b.
 Service Level Impacts This budget initiative will allow for greater centralized coordination of the PWPL's flagship programs and foster more effective management of system-wide initiatives, which will reduce duplication of effort and reduce disparities that might arise from different resources or expertise at individual branches.
-Additionally, outreach program expansion of approximately 50% above FY25 Budget targets for system-wide coordinated events will focus on improving the quality of programming provided.
+Additionally, outreach program expansion of approximately 73% above FY24 actuals for system-wide coordinated events will focus not only on increasing program offerings but on improving the quality of programming provided.